 On August 18, 2022, we, after consultation with the FDA and other regulatory authorities outside of the United States, initiated an immediate voluntary global product removal of all CereLink intracranial pressure monitors as a result of customer reports about monitors whose pressure readings were out of range.
-We believe that the out-of-range readings are principally caused by electrical interference from the external environment and/or interference from a component on the circuit board of the monitor.
+We believe that the out-of-range readings are principally caused by a combined interaction of electrical noise (originating from sources such as electrical components in the device, other devices set up near the CereLink Monitor, and the hospital power grid) and an electrical potential difference between the patient and monitor.
 These out-of-range readings have occurred at a low incidence rate and at a limited number of sites; however, out of an abundance of caution, we removed all CereLink monitors from the field.